-X.3 Actors
+X.3 Workflow Participants

-In this section we present the Workflow actors involved in the eReferral process and, using the figure X.3-1, we describe in detail process transactions and interactions between them.
+In this section we present the Workflow Participants involved in the eReferral process and, using the figure X.3-1, we describe in detail process transactions and interactions between them.

+A Workflow Participant is an abstraction of system or user involved in the telemonitoring process.
+They can be identified, based on their roles in the process, as one of four specific participants.
+Each of these workflow participants have specific rights and duties in the process.
+They drive the process from one step to another, performing determinate actions on the workflow.